-This Apple Cider Braised Pork Shoulder is an easy and beautiful autumn main course!
+This Braised Pork Shoulder recipe is an easy and beautiful autumn main course!
 Made with unfiltered apple cider, Granny smith apples, onions, garlic, and white wine, the flavors are out of this world—and so perfectly cozy.

-When you think of a braised roast, you may immediately think of beef—it’s pretty common!
-In this recipe, though, we’re making pork roast, and let me tell you—this easy apple cider pork roast might just become your new favorite!
-Made with fresh garlic, lots of sliced onions, and seasonal apple cider, this recipe is full of the tastes of fall.
-It’s a great main course for a special occasion or just a Sunday dinner!
+When you think of a braised roast, you may immediately think of beef, but in this recipe, we’re making pork roast, and let me tell you, this apple cider braised pork shoulder might just become your new favorite!
+Made with fresh garlic, lots of sliced onions, and seasonal apple cider, this recipe is full of the flavors of fall.
+It’s a great main course for a special occasion or just a Sunday dinner.

-- Olive Oil: For browning the pork roast, before you braise it.
+- Olive Oil: For browning the pork roast before you braise it.
+Any neutral cooking oil can be used.

 - Fresh Garlic: Mince or press 6 cloves of garlic.